DeepSportradar/instance-segmentation-challenge/README.md

     --gt annotations/test.json
 ```

-Alternatively, submitting to the [`Test` phases on EvalAI](https://eval.ai/web/challenges/challenge-page/2070/phases) will provide the same results.
+Alternatively, submitting to the [`Test` phase on EvalAI](https://eval.ai/web/challenges/challenge-page/2070/phases) will provide the same results.

 ## Updates with respect to last year edition